*NEW EXTENDED DEADLINE: September 3, 2018*

 Best in Show, Director’s Choice Award, Best Film Short, Best Experimental, Best Animation, Audience Choice Award, Best Digital Still Image Award.

-Award winning work from Ocular Obstinance will be featured in a short opening reel for the headlining film event sponsored by the 2018 Langdon Review of the Arts in Texas.
+Note: a short selection of the strongest work entered into Ocular Obstinance by the original deadline (May 11) will be featured in a short opening reel for the headlining film event on Friday, September 7 at 7:00pm, sponsored by the 2018 Langdon Review of the Arts in Texas.

 Video art, short films, animations, game/digital environment art – anything that moves that can be projected onto a cinema screen.
 Work does not need to be strictly narrative or linear – experimental videos will also be considered.